-Modernising project & portfolio management: why 2026 is a turning point
+Modernising project and portfolio management: 2026 is a turning point

-Across many organisations, Microsoft Project Server and Project Online still underpin project and portfolio management.
+In many organisations, Microsoft Project Server and Project Online still underpin project and portfolio management.
 These platforms have been reliable for years.
-However, Microsoft’s strategy has fundamentally changed.
+However, Microsoft’s strategy for project and portfolio management has fundamentally changed.

-What was once a single, integrated platform has evolved into a role-based ecosystem, deliberately separating execution, planning, governance, and reporting across multiple products.
+What was once a single integrated platform has evolved into a role-based ecosystem that separates execution, planning, governance and reporting across multiple products.
 This shift has direct financial, operational, and risk implications for organisations that do not adapt in time.

-To support executive decision-making, we have published a new whitepaper that explains what this change means in practice—and how organisations can respond in a controlled, future-proof way.
+To support executive decision-making, I have published a whitepaper that explains what this change means in practice – and how organisations can respond in a controlled, future-proof way.

 From tool replacement to operating model change

 A common assumption is that moving away from Project Server or Project Online is a technical exercise: replace the platform, migrate the data, and continue operating as before.
-In reality, this approach almost always increases cost and complexity—while delivering limited business value.
+In practice, this approach often increases cost and complexity while delivering limited business value.

 Microsoft’s modern project and portfolio management model is based on: